akonopacka/CTF-tools/README.md

 # CTF-tools

-This is collection of useful CTF links/scripts/applications.
+This is collection of useful CTF links/scripts/applications. :mage_man:

 ## Forensic